 Psychedelic Integration Ireland

+Do you feel you need to talk to someone about a recent psychedelic experience?
 Are you curious about psychedelics?
-Have you had a recent or previous experience with a substance that has not been resolved?
+Have you had a recent or previous experience with a psychedelic substance that has not been resolved?
 Have you felt yourself shift in a more spiritual direction in your life and want to continue with your growth?
+Have you had a difficult spiritual emergence brought on by psychedelic use or by another means?
 Are you a parent, a teacher, a Garda, a concerned person with a desire to know more about psychedelics?
 Are you a therapist, doctor, social worker or other professional who wants to understand and support a client/patient using psychedelics?

-If you answered yes to one or more of these questions, then we hope this website will have some valuable information for you.
+If you answered yes to one or more of these questions, then I hope this website will provide an option of support to you or at least have some valuable information for you.

 Psychedelics are currently illegal in Ireland and in no way do we sell or supply these substances or encourage anyone to take them.
 However, we recognise that these substances are being legalised in many parts of the world and are being used as “breakthrough” drugs in FDA and EMA trials all over Europe and North America.
 Therefore, despite the laws many people will be tempted to work with these substances.
 This website does not promote illegal activity, but contains harm reduction information, self-care advice and best practice for keeping safe before, during and after these experiences.